Starring: Jon Michael Bischof, Gabriela Hassel and Helena Rojo

-Don't Panic is the Mexican Equivalent of the popular slasher A Nightmare on Elm Street (1984) only more kills and an uninspired wise-crackin' killer named Virgil.
+Don't Panic is the Mexican Equivalent of the popular slasher A Nightmare on Elm Street (1984) only with more kills and an uninspired wise-crackin' killer named Virgil.
 (Of all the names to choose from.)

-It's unintentionally funny thanks to a lot of cheesy scenes and outrageous acting from its casts, something that didn't help live up the slow direction that was supposed to build up Michael's romance with Alexandra.
-Due to this, the movie can be a drag for most people, with the only saving grace being that it is passionate with red stuff.
+It's unintentionally funny thanks to a lot of cheesy scenes and outrageous acting from its casts, something that didn't help live up the slow direction that's supposed to build up Michael's romance with Alexandra.
+Due to this, the movie can be a drag for most people, with the only saving grace being that it is passionate with the red stuff.
 And true enough, we got vicious stabbings, neck slits and a good chin stabbing to provide viewing pleasure for slasher fans who are patient enough to sit through almost an hour of nothing.

 1 male seen being stabbed with dagger